Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ## Ethernet

 Throughout the 1990s, Ethernet LAN's used a coaxial bus to interconnect the nodes.
-Ethernet with a bus topology is a broadcast LAN - all transmitted frames travel to and are processed by all adapters connected to the bus.

 By the late 1990s, a hub-based star topology started prevailing.
 In such an installation the hosts (and routers) are directly connected to a hub with twisted-pair copper wire.
-A **hub** is a physical-layer device that acts on individual bits rather than frames.
+A **hub** is a physical-layer device that acts on individual bits rather than frames, simply re-transmitting any bit that it gets with boosted energy strength onto all the other interfaces.
-When a bit, representing a zero or a one, arrives from one interface, the hub simply re-creates the bit, boosts its energy strength, and transmits the bit onto all the other interfaces.
 Thus, Ethernet with a hub-based star topology is also a broadcast LAN.

 In the early 2000s the hub at the center of this topology was replaced with a **switch**.

 The Ethernet frame has the following fields: